 Gross Profit Margin = Revenue – (Item Price + Shipping + Customs + Risk + Overhead) / Revenue

-By using landed costs to work out gross profit margins, you can create more accurate assessments of your business’ financial future.
+By using the landed price rather than unit costs to work out gross profit margins, you can create more accurate assessments of your business’ financial future.
 It may still rely on estimation, but that estimation covers all the potential costs, not just the base price of a product.
-Using software like Brightpearl to account for inventory gives you the option to calculate landed costs automatically – avoiding having to manually use this formula every time.
+Using inventory management software like Brightpearl to account for inventory gives you the option to calculate landed costs automatically – avoiding having to manually use this formula every time.